samraHanif0340/samraHanif0340.github.io/_portfolio/scalable_deployment_kubernetes.md

 + REST
 + TensorFlow Serving API

-In this project, the video analytic will be on object recognition similar to ImageNet competition.
-In fact, we will deploy a TensorFlow Serving saved model, originally trained on ImageNet database, in our project.
+In this project, the video analytic will be object classification task, similar to the ImageNet competition.
+In fact, we will deploy a TensorFlow Serving saved model which was originally trained on ImageNet database.

 The complete system design and data flow of this project is illustrated by the following image.